 Without a clear understanding of who your target audience are, you’re going into your marketing and project initiative totally blind.
 Don’t do that!

-Lewis is one of our SEO Account Managers and has been a part of the team for just over 2 years.
+Lewis is one of our Senior SEO Managers and has been a part of the team for just over 4 years.
 With a background in outreach, Lewis knows what it read more.